tices0/React-Projects/weather/README.md

 -   What have you learned/improved?
 -   Your wisdom? :) -->

 This [mindmap](https://mm.tt/map/2575601274?t=Nr2gU4FpWC) was used to plan the process of building the app.
-It utilised decomposition to make the big features easier to implement by breaking them down into smaller problems.
-After completition, the branch was turned to white to show how much progress has been made.
+It utilised the concept of decomposition to make the big features easier to implement by breaking them down into smaller problems.
+After completition, the completed branch becomes white in order to show how much progress has been made.

 _Check [features](#features) to see what I learned/improved on through this project_